Islamic calligraphy: Thuluth

-Reqa'
+Reqāʿ

-Reqa' is a handwriting style similar to thuluth.
+Reqāʿ is a handwriting style similar to thuluth.
 It first appeared in the 10th century.
 The shape is simple with short strokes and small flourishes.
 Yaqut al-Musta'simi was one of the calligraphers who employed this style.
 The Arab, Ibn al-Bawwab is actually believed to have created this script.

 Muhaqqaq

 Muhaqqaq is a majestic style used by accomplished calligraphers, and is a variation of thuluth.
 Along with thuluth, it was considered one of the most beautiful scripts, as well as one of the most difficult to execute.
 Muhaqqaq was commonly used during the Mamluk era, but its use became largely restricted to short phrases, such as the basmallah, from the 18th century onward.

 Regional styles

 With the spread of Islam, the Arabic script was established in a vast geographic area with many regions developing their own unique style.
 From the 14th century onward, other cursive styles began to develop in Turkey, Persia, and China.